Shares of USA Compression Partners fall in debut

-Jan 15 (Reuters) - Shares of USA Compression Partners LP fell as much as 3 percent in their trading debut after the natural gas compression service provider raised the size of its offering and priced the shares below its projected range.
+(Reuters) - Shares of USA Compression Partners LP (USAC.N) fell as much as 3 percent in their trading debut after the natural gas compression service provider raised the size of its offering and priced the shares below its projected range.

 The Texas-based company had priced its initial offering of 11 million shares at $18 each, raising $198 million.